The four operations on perverse motives: Categorical preliminaries

 where $\overline{T}$ is a representation and $r_T$ is a faithful exact functor.
 It is easy to see that the above factorization is universal among all factorizations of $T$ of the form

 where $\eusm B$ is an abelian category, $R$ is a representation and $s$ is a faithful exact functor.
-In particular, whenever Nori's construction is available, e.g. if $\eusm A$ is Noetherian, Artinian and has finite dimensional Hom-groups over $\bbQ$ (see \cite{IvorraPNM}), then the category $\Ab^{\qv}(\eusm Q, T)$ is equivalent to Nori's abelian category associated with the quiver representation $T$.
+In particular, whenever Nori's construction is available, e.g. if $\eusm A$ is Noetherian, Artinian and has finite dimensional $\Hom$-groups over $\bbQ$ (see the paper~\cite{IvorraPNM} by the first author), then the category $\Ab^{\qv}(\eusm Q, T)$ is equivalent to Nori's abelian category associated with the quiver representation $T$.

 Let us consider the case when $\eusm Q$ is an additive category and $T$ is an additive functor.
 Then, up to natural isomorphisms, we have a commutative diagram

 where $T^*$ is an exact functor.
 The kernel of $T^*$ is a thick subcategory of $\Ab^\ad(\eusm Q)$ and we define the abelian category $\Ab^\ad(\eusm Q,T)$ to be the quotient of $\Ab^\ad(\eusm Q)$ by this kernel.